siddhantkumar052/SSW-810-Project-Stock-Prediction-/README.md

 # SSW-810-Project-Stock-Prediction
 This contains SSW-810 Project.
-This is code for Stock Prediction Analysis written in Python. <br />Contributers: Shivank Srivastava (20006832) <br />Siddhantkumar Maske(20006862)
+This is code for Stock Prediction Analysis written in Python. <br />Contributers: Shivank Srivastava (20006832) <br />Siddhantkumar Maske(20006862) <br /> To run this program, steps are:  <br /> 1.
+Download following files: Project_Final.py and keras_model.h5 in the same directory. <br /> 2.Run the file Project_Final.py <br/> 3.
+In terminal type the following code: streamlit run Project_Final.py